steinhardt/website/README.markdown

 Website
 =======

 This repository is a copy of my personal website, [kevinsteinhardt.net](http://kevinsteinhardt.net).
-Changes *are* automatically uploaded to the live server on commit.
-Using a [script by Stephen Radford](http://stephenradford.me/blog/article/syncing-sublime-packages-and-preferences).
+Changes *are* automatically uploaded to the web server on commit, using a [script by Stephen Radford](http://www.stephenradford.me/blog/tutorials/deploy-via-bitbucket-or-github-service-hooks).